danielmarschall/swissbit_secure_sd_api/README.md

 `getStatusNvram()` shows Next Cyclic Write 0x0.
 And `readNvram()` shows everything in Cyclic sector 0.
 By using `writeNvram()` you can create a state where Next Cyclic Write > 0, so this seems to be a bug in CardManger.exe and not a bug in the firmware.

+### Possible bug with Fused NVRAM

+The option `Fuse Persistently` at Card Manager does not seem to do anything.
+In the disassembly, 13 checkboxes are evaluated, not 14.
+The arguments to `configurateNvram()` in the stack trace are unchanged if this checkbox is checked.

 ### How does the uSD version of CardManagement.dll communicate with the hardware?